 - “The company suffered heavy losses in 1993, 1994, and 1995 and filed for bankruptcy.
 Speculation was that the losses were due to young, inexperienced management.
 The losses and delays in acting upon them nearly caused the company to fail.”

 - “The company lost $5 million to $8 million on revenues of $68 million to $76 million in 1993, 1994, and 1995 and filed for Chapter 11 in 1995.
 During that period, two rating services described the company as being “top-heavy with inexperienced management” (Lohman 45) and “filled with young, untested upper-level managers” (Bradshaw 4).

-All three descriptions explain the company’s situation during 1993, 1994, and 1995.
+All three report writing examples explain the company’s situation during 1993, 1994, and 1995.
 However, the first uses generalized words that required judgment on the writer’s part.
-The last reported the facts without judgment.
-The description in the middle used conservative statements that required some judgment by the writer, but less than the first.
+The last reports the facts without judgment.
+The description in the middle uses conservative statements that required some judgment by the writer, but less than the first.

-The differences among the descriptions are in the use of facts, conclusions, inferences, and judgments in the business report writing.
+The differences among the report writing examples are in the use of facts, conclusions, inferences, and judgments in the business report writing.
 The explanations that follow will help you assess the proportions of facts, conclusions, inferences, and judgments in your business report writing.